home | what's new | other sitescontact | about

 But what am I to make of this “myself”?
 Surely, I’d assumed, this must have something to do with Twins sharing a great sense of similarity.

-This must be true, I thought, but what I failed to further investigate is, in what sense are Twins similar?
-In what sense does this “myself” manifest?
+But what I failed to further investigate is, in what sense are Twins similar?
+In what sense does this like “myself” manifest?

 But I’m not so sure now that early joint experiences of mutual happiness stand as isomorphic to “myself.”
 The problem is, you are not like “myself” in many important ways.
 We do not share similar values, similar life goals, similar aspirations.

 How can you and I enter a state of “soulmate, myself” when you’ve never been like “myself” in all the most important ways?
 This is troubling to me.
-I didn’t allow myself to admit this discrepancy until now.
+I didn’t want to admit this discrepancy until now.

 You don’t want the same things from life.
 You don’t see what I see.
 You’re not walking the same road.
 How can this fundamental existential difference reach the high bar of you as “myself”?
 How can there be a “soulmate, myself” if we’re so intrinsically different?